kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 > If you have not read that preamble, you might want to start there for a solid grounding in Matrix concepts.

-In this write-up, we will checkout a series of git tags marking milestones along our incremental evolution of TodoMVC.
+In this write-up, we will checkout a series of git tags marking milestones along our evolution of TodoMVC.
 At each stage we will review the new code, but not delve too deeply into the mxWeb mechanics.
 That we will save for a final, [detailed exploration](InDepth.md) for those of us who need to see all the moving parts to be comfortable with high level APIs, especially those that seem like magic.

 Let's get "hello, Matrix" running and start building TodoMVC from scratch.